SourLemonJuice/i18nglish.c/README.md

 This is a transplant of [RimoChan/i7h](https://github.com/RimoChan/i7h), to support c language.\
 **Please** check the README of the original repository to get more details about `i18nglish`.

+It's just a joke.

 ## What's getting better

 - Faster, of course.
 It's a C program not Python script.
 - Yeah...
 Anyway, it's built with C.

-- Anyway, I'm learning C-language, so it's a great way to practice language and learn how to build CI workflow.
+I'm learning C-language, so it's a great way to practice language and learn how to build CI workflow.\
+I have also learned a lot of stuff about memory mamager, really thanks to this project.

 ## Use in Command Line